nov-lang/nov/README.md

 - See [What are the NO's in GO design?](https://kuree.gitbooks.io/the-go-programming-language-report/content/32/text.html)
 - Import file as value like zig
   - `import "std"` or `let std = import "std"`
-  - When importing other files only declarations gets imported?
+  - When importing other files only declarations gets imported which means that if there is a print in global scope in a library it will be ignored (or error?)
 - Check [roc-lang](https://www.roc-lang.org/examples/FizzBuzz/README.html) function pipes usage (instead of monads)
 - Check [OCaml Loops](https://ocaml.org/docs/loops-recursion) for nov loops